papaburgs/go-rhev-sdk/README.md

 Note, this is not working at the moment and is being actively developed.

+## Status
+Can make a connection and get a token

+Currently working on getting a list of vms

 ## Goals
 Intend this to be more than a simple wrapper, but instead a collection of functions that will be used to drive reports.
 For instants, instead of just a function to get